kishiyamat/ntu-ut-ling-vwp/README.md

 1. And we can reuse code instead of rewriting it.
    * and even share some codes with your others
 Two more things.
-1. We can keep our variable namespace clean, bacause local variables only "live" as long as the function does.
+1. We can keep our variable namespace clean, because local variables only "live" as long as the function does.
    * This may not sound like much, but keeping global namespace is important.
 1. Finally, we can test small parts of our program.
-   * This is especially true in interpreted langaues, such as R, Python, Matlab, and so on.
+   * This is especially true in interpreted languages, such as R, Python, Matlab, and so on.

 By making functions, I broke the long script into five steps.
 And you can jump to the definition by clicking the name of the functions.